Used DS Automobiles DS 3 Cabrio

 DS AUTOMOBILES DS 3 CABRIO

-DS Automobiles DS 3 CABRIO 1.6 BlueHDi Chic Cabriolet Euro 6 (s/s) 2dr
+DS Automobiles DS 3 CABRIO 1.6 BlueHDi Elegance Cabriolet Euro 6 (s/s) 2dr

 "The DS 3 Cabrio has the looks and image to keep buyers flocking to showrooms.
 It also has a stylish cabin, a decent range of engines and a plethora of customising options.
 Sadly, the whole package is undermined by a harsh ride, a disconnected driving experience and a not-quite-authentic open-air experience."